 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done properly using current installation best practices.
+It's imperative that your solar installer has the proper licensing.
+This ensures that the work is done correctly using the most up-to-date installation methods.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrical contractor or electrician license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
-If their work is regulated by the state's Mechanical Code, they must put up a $25,000 minimum bond with the Department of Labor and Industry.
+If their work is regulated by the state's Mechanical Code, they must carry a $25,000 minimum bond with the Department of Labor and Industry.

-Call three to five solar companies for free, itemized quotes.
-These quotes should describe all costs and list the solar equipment included.
-Reviewing multiple quotes helps identify the best option that fits your budget.
+Contact at least three solar companies to receive free, detailed quotes.
+Quotes should clearly explain all costs and list the exact solar components included.
+Comparing multiple quotes helps identify the most cost-effective option for you.

 Top-notch solar installations should come with strong workmanship and performance guarantees.
-A workmanship warranty covers installation defects, such as cracks in the panels, poor alignment, or poor wiring.
-A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees show that a solar company believes in its work.
+A workmanship warranty covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
+A performance warranty guarantees a minimum energy output.
+Comprehensive guarantees indicate that a solar company believes in its work.

 Incentive Type: Sales Tax Incentive